Student projects/theses

 The list of open topics below is indicative, thus directions and details are open for discussion.
 Also, this list is never complete and might get constantly extended and updated.
 Just contact me!

-Open Topics
+Open Topics (most interesting first)

 Guidelines for BSc and MSc Projects/Theses